isomerpages/nlb-nrm/_initiatives/masterclass-series.md

 **05 February 2021, 8pm - 9pm**

-Join Nuseir Yassin of NAS Daily as he shares what you need to know to tell a great story.
+Nuseir Yassin of NAS Daily shared what you need to know to tell a great story.
 The right words are priceless and the ability to practice unique storytelling can be a powerful tool to reach out to your target audience.

-The programme will be conducted entirely online.
-Participants may access the Zoom platform via the app or using a web browser.

-Learn more with our exclusive learning package: [The Art of Storytelling](/Masterclass/Masterclass 2020 Storytelling.pdf){:target="_blank"}
+Exclusive learning package: [The Art of Storytelling](/Masterclass/Masterclass 2020 Storytelling.pdf){:target="_blank"}